opensearch-project/documentation-website/breaking-changes.md

 ### Add OpenSearch Notifications Plugin

-In OpenSearch 2.0, the Altering plugin is now integrated with the new OpenSearch Notifications plugin.
-To continue using the notification action in the Alerting plugin, you need to install the backend plugins `notifications-core` and `notifications`.
-You can also install the Notifications Dashboards plugin to manage Notification channels via OpenSearch Dashboards.
+In OpenSearch 2.0, the Alerting plugin is now integrated with new plugins for Notifications.
+If you want to continue to use the notification action in the Alerting plugin, install the new backend plugins `notifications-core` and `notifications`.
+If you want to manage notifications in OpenSearch Dashboards, use the new `notificationsDashboards` plugin.
 For more information, see [Questions about destinations]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors#questions-about-destinations) on the Monitors page.